FLAIROx/IFG/README.md

 # Replicating Experiments
 All instructions here assume you run commands from the root directory of the repository.
-All code was tested on python3.11.
+All code was tested on `python3.11`.
 ## Setup
-We provide instructions for setting up environment using python pip but we also supply a docker container for those who would prefer it.
+We provide instructions for setting up environment using `python pip` but we also supply a docker container for those who would prefer it.

 ### 1. Using pip

-To install using pip, clone the repository and set up the python environment as follows
+To install using `pip`, clone the repository and set up the `python` environment as follows
 ```
 >> git clone https://github.com/FLAIROx/IFG
 >> cd IFG